-In "Unit 2: Expressions", I describe the components of an expression, and how we use expressions as tools to signal the thoughts we learned about in the previous unit.
-Of course, the most important components of an expression are the words, phrases, and clauses (and morphemes); but there are other components that we must identify, like the structure those verbal elements are arranged into, the part of speech of each element; as well as many other things that we can collectively call "context", including the situation the expression is made in, the tone of the speaker's voice, who the speaker is looking at, what the speaker is responding to, and so on.
+In "Unit 2: Expressions", I describe the components of an expression, and how we use expressions as tools to signal the "thoughts" that we learned about in the previous unit.
+Of course, the most important components of an expression are the verbal elements: words, phrases, clauses, and morphemes; but there are other components that we must identify as well, like the structure those verbal elements are arranged into, the "part of speech" of each element (noun, verb, etc.); as well as many other things that we can collectively call "context", including the situation the expression is made in, the tone of the speaker's voice, who the speaker is looking at, what the speaker is responding to, what is already known about the speaker, and so on.

 We will also learn more about the "vocabulary items" we were introduced to in Unit 1.
-We will see how constructed items can become vocabulary items over time, and how the form of these vocabulary items can change, either by evolution of the language, or by the speaker, according to regular grammar rules.
+We will see how "constructed items" can become vocabulary items over time, and how the form of these vocabulary items can change, either by evolution of the language (derivation), or by the speaker, according to regular grammar rules (inflection).

-In "Unit 3: The Parts of Speech", we will learn more about these "invisible components" of our grammatical elements (words, phrases, clauses, and morphemes), and how they add information about the meaning of an expression.
+In "Unit 3: The Parts of Speech", we will learn more about the "invisible categories" that we put our grammatical elements into, and how they add information about the meaning of an expression.
+(For instance, in "to fly", the word "fly" is a verb.
+But in "a fly"; the word "fly" is a noun, and has a very different meaning.)

 We will also learn the rules of how each of these elements may be arranged and grouped, based on their part of speech.
 We will see that these rules often help us determine what part of speech an element is.
-(For instance, in the phrase "the fly", the word "fly" must be a noun, because it comes after "the".)
-My grammar identifies several dozen parts of speech; much more than the eight or ten you learned in school.
+(For instance, in the phrase "the fly", the word "fly" must be a noun, because it comes after "the", and only nouns and noun phrases can do that.)